BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok

 The dataset is split into train/test sets, maintaining approximately a 3:1 ratio with stratified sampling based on task labels and downsampling of dominant categories to improve balance.

-As shown in Table~\ref{tab:type_distribution}, the primary category task contains 1,966 training and 588 test samples.
-Training data exhibits natural class imbalance reflecting real-world distribution, ranging from 489 samples (``Relationship to Body'') to 66 samples (``Relationship to Masculinity''), while the test set maintains balanced representation (98 samples per category) for fair evaluation.
-The subcategory task operates on a filtered subset of 1,472 training and 462 test samples (Table~\ref{tab:subtype_distribution}).
-Training samples range from 200 (``Irrelevant'') to 28 (``Predebting Exercise''), while test data maintains balanced distribution for major categories (34 samples each) with reduced representation for rare categories (4-10 samples).
+As shown in Table~\ref{tab:label_distribution}, the primary category task contains 1,966 training and 588 test samples.
+Training data exhibits natural class imbalance reflecting real-world distributions, ranging from 489 samples (``Relationship to Body'') to 66 samples (``Relationship to Masculinity''), while the test set maintains a strictly balanced representation (98 samples per category) for fair evaluation.
+The subcategory task operates on a filtered subset of 1,472 training and 462 test samples.
+Training samples range from 200 (``Irrelevant'') to 28 (``Predebting Exercise''), while test data maintains a balanced distribution for major categories (34 samples each) with reduced representation for rare categories (4--10 samples).

 Zero-shot and few-shot approaches are evaluated solely on test sets, while finetuning models are trained on the respective task's training set and evaluated on the corresponding test set.